Ensuring the Safety of Clinical Trial Participants: Meet Eddie Darton, M.D.

 Bringing an open mind, with a high level of suspicion

 After he transitioned from clinical care to working in drug safety, or pharmacovigilance, one of Darton’s biggest challenges was explaining his new role to people.
-“Everyone knows R&D, but they don’t know us,” he said.
+“Everyone knows R&D, but they don’t know us,” he said of his pharmacovigilance colleagues.

 Pharmacovigilance is defined as the science and activities relating to the detection, assessment, understanding and prevention of adverse effects or any other medicine/vaccine-related problem.1 More simply: “Our job is to monitor the safety of approved medicines and therapies in development,” Darton explained.
 “We’re there if you experience an issue with a therapy.
 And we do everything we can to make sure the participants in a clinical trial are as safe as possible.”